jacknot/justin.duch.me/_posts/checking_sources.md

 I’m not a legal expert or anything, but I don’t think bribery is a “legitimate act”.

 But seriously, does this count as fake news?
 He says the stuff that they’re reporting on.
 If you report on bullshit, does that make your report bullshit?
-I didn’t listen to the audio part of the report, but they technically didn’t say Yoo was correct in anything he talked about, so they’re really just reporting on it.
+I didn’t listen to very much of the audio part, but I dont't think they ever say Yoo was correct in anything he talked about, so they’re really just reporting on it.

 Eh, I dunno.
 I’m tired of this shit, make up your own mind.